sprat-kv/jobseeker-analytics/README.md

 - Gmail integration will undergo OAuth verification
 - Found a vulnerability?
 Email security@justajobapp.com

+[Get on the waitlist](https://app.formbricks.com/s/cmagfwkuu3f8bug01e340supq) to reserve your spot.

 ## 📢 **A note from the maintainer**

-- Just a Job App is open source.
+- Just A Job App is open source.
 Fork it, remix it, or carry it on if I ever disappear to open a cat café. 🐾
-- FYI, our sustainability model is still evolving.
-The goal is to keep it free for jobseekers, forever.
-- Later on, we may introduce an enterprise offering to support that mission.